richardszalay/sitecore-assembly-lists/README.md

 Returns `$true` if all assemblies in the list were found in the directory and had the correct assembly and file version.

-If the `-PassThru` is supplied, returns an object with properties containing the `Total` and `Failed` number of assemblies.
+If the `-PassThru` switch is supplied, returns an object with properties containing the `Total` and `Failed` number of assemblies.

 In both cases, missing assemblies and version mismatches emitted as warnings.